cnpem/ParasiteCoLocalization/README.md

 The images were processed using open-source tools, such as CellProfiler, for image processing analysis, and then data mined in Python for quantitative analysis.
 The custom CellProfiler pipeline included pre-processing, segmentation of nuclei, cytoplasm, and parasites, and calculation of metrics (number of parasites per cell and number of infected cells).

-To run the pipeline, follow the instructions below:
+To run the pipeline, follow these steps:

 1. Install [CellProfiler](https://cellprofiler.org/releases/) and the required [plugins](https://github.com/cnpem/lnbio-bioimage-analysis/blob/main/cellprofiler/INSTALLATION.md#cellprofiler-plugins).